Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Formalism

 \subsection{Bulk physical observables}

 We study covariant families of lattice Hamiltonians $H_\omega$ indexed by a configuration space $\Omega$.
-The latter is endowed with a compact and Hausdorff topology and a continuous action of the lattice translations, namely a group homomorphism $\tau: \ZM^3 \rightarrow {\rm Homeo}(\Omega)$.
-The effect of magnetic field is implemented by the flux matrix $\Phi$, in which case the covariance property reads:
+The space $\Omega$ is assumed to be contractible and is endowed with \begin{enumerate}[{\rm i)}] \item a compact Hausdorff topology; \item an action of lattice translations, {\it i.e.} a group homomorphism $\tau: \ZM^3 \rightarrow {\rm Homeo}(\Omega)$; \item a probability measure ${\rm d}\mathbb P$, which is invariant and ergodic with respect to $\tau$. \end{enumerate}

+\begin{remark}{\rm The probability measure $\mathbb P$ on $\Omega$ represents the Gibbs measure, which comes from the atomic degrees of freedom.
+For pure homogeneous thermodynamics phases, the Gibbs measure is indeed $\tau$-invariant and ergodic.
+Among other things, this ensures that the intensive thermodynamic coefficients, obtained as traces per volume, do not fluctuate from one configuration to another.
+Also, the spectra ${\rm Spec}(H_{\omega})$ are $\mathbb P$-almost surely independent of $\omega$.
+First-principles computations of the Gibbs measure for the silicon crystal at various temperatures can be found in \cite{KuhneProdan2017}. }$\Diamond$ \end{remark}